zerasul/mdbook_en/14sound/sound.md

 In the above snippet, we see a bit of assembler for the z80 (in this case, it is for ZX Spectrum); creating a program for the Z80 to orchestrate the sound chips, is what is commonly called a Sound Driver.

-There are several implementations of sound drivers for Sega Mega Drive; such as GEMS [^59], MUCOM88 [^60], 4PCM or XGM.
+There are several implementations of sound drivers for Sega Mega Drive; such as GEMS [^59], MUCOM88 [^60], 4PCM, XGM or XGM2.
 Each one has been used in several games and used to compose music since they brought tools for it, like a tracker [^61] to compose.

 [^59]: GEMS (Genesis Editor for Music and Sound effects), is a sound driver for Sega Mega Drive developed by _Recreational Brainware_.
 [^60]: MUCOM88, is a sound driver developed by _Yuzo Koshiro_, considered one of the greatest composers of music for videogames (composer of the Streets of Rage soundtrack).